makerdao/community/governance/polls/Recentering Maker Brand - Novemeber 4, 2024.md

 - Option 2 - Recenter the Maker brand.
 - Option 3 - Recenter the Maker brand with a limited brand refresh.

-Please review the discussion [thread](https://forum.sky.money/t/weekly-atlas-edit-proposal-week-of-2024-10-28-0/25411) and the originating Atlas article [A.5.2 - Brand Identity - Recentering Maker Brand Polls](https://github.com/makerdao/next-gen-atlas/blob/0ad10bf7adb809299f2e35ca048b62708a3bbb6c/Sky%20Atlas/Sky%20Atlas.html#L8697BD) to help inform your position before voting.
+Please review the discussion [thread](https://forum.sky.money/t/weekly-atlas-edit-proposal-week-of-2024-10-28-0/25411) and the originating Atlas article [A.5.1.1.3 - Brand Identity - Recentering Maker Brand Polls](https://sky-atlas.powerhouse.io/#A.5.1.1.3_Recentering_Maker_Brand_Polls-133f2ff0-8d73-80ba-add3-d43c59ec407b%7C8d5a16c0e403) to help inform your position before voting.

 **Note that the Governance Portal does not currently support the specified winning criteria (described under **Outcome**) for this poll.
-In order to minimize confusion, this vote will have no winner displayed on the Governance Portal; however, the winning criteria will still apply at the end of it and the winner will be acknowledged in a subsequent forum post by the Governance Facilitators.**
+However, the winning criteria will still apply at the end of it and the winner will be acknowledged in a subsequent forum post by the Governance Facilitators.**

 ## Outcomes